boatbomber/JestLuaTestServer/plugin/README.md

 ### 1. Initialization
 When the plugin starts, it:
 - Waits for the server to be healthy by polling `/health`
-- Establishes an SSE connection to `/_events` endpoint
+- Establishes an SSE connection to `/_events` endpoint with session token authentication
 - Begins listening for test execution requests

 ### 2. Test Reception